-Succulent and cacti have long been the go-to plant for those who lack a green thumb.
+Succulents and cacti have long been the go-to plant for those who lack a green thumb.
 They require very little maintenance and multiply easily.
 Succulent and cacti cross stitch patterns add even more style to your home decor.
-These designs range from modern to more traditional.
+These cross-stitch designs range from modern to more traditional.
 No matter what your style is, there is a pattern out there for you.

 02 of 09

 All in a Row

-Makers Society offers up a quick free cacti cross stitch pattern that is perfect for beginner stitchers.
+Makers Society offers up a quick free cacti cross-stitch pattern that is perfect for beginner stitchers.
 You can switch out the colors of the pots to fit any decor design.
 This project is a great make-and-take for a craft night with friends.
-You can also stitch these mini cacti individually for smaller pieces of jewelry.Continue to 3 of 10 below.
+You can also stitch these mini cacti individually for smaller pieces of jewelry.

 03 of 09

 04 of 09

 05 of 09

-Create your own cross stitch rock garden with these succulent and cacti patterns from Helene Workshop.
+Create your own cross-stitch rock garden with these succulent and cacti patterns from Helene Workshop.
 They can be stitched together for a sampler, or individually in hoops and placed around your home or office.
-This makes an excellent gift for new homeowners or for students in dorms who cannot have plants in their rooms.Continue to 6 of 10 below.
+This makes an excellent gift for new homeowners or for students in dorms who cannot have plants in their rooms.

 07 of 09

 Can't Touch This

-Andwabsabi's adorable cactus pattern is a fun little take on the plant's inability to be hugged.
+Andwabisabi's adorable cactus pattern is a fun little take on the plant's inability to be hugged.
 Although it can't be touched, it is still happy and smiling.
 Stitch this pattern up and use it as a wall sign for things that are off limits.
 A teenager would love to have this on the door to their room.
 It is much nicer than a big "Keep Out" sign.
 This is just one of many play on word patterns available at her Etsy store.